Now that you have decided to start making money online, are you wondering where to begin?

 Access to resources majorly includes the physical access to things that will inspire you to serve your product in your chosen niche to your clients without having to depend on the Internet 100%.

 Do not totally depend on watching movies, reading other people’s articles, listening to music from the Internet to bring out the magic of running a profitable blog, website or YouTube channel.
-When you begin experiencing a mental block when seeking new ideas, you will need the motivation of something tangible.
-Physical access ROCKS!
+When you begin experiencing a mental block when seeking new ideas, you will need the inspiration of something tangible.
+That’s why physical access ROCKS!

 5. Serve your talent

-The gift you were born with, you will have a better chance serving the world with than other things you come across in your life.
+You have a better chance serving the world with your talent than any other things you come across in your life.
+But don’t forget to sharpen it before serving your audience with it though.

 This would include luxurious headphones and slogan branded t-shirts.
 The orange doesn’t fall so far from the tree, does it?
 (Slides on Beats by Dre headphones: courtesy of Dr. Dre and Jimmy Lovine).

-This can go on forever (broken record), but the hope is that you can now pick the perfect niche for your online job, and serve.
+This can go on forevforever, but my hope is that you can now pick the perfect niche for your online job, and serve.
 If you are feeling freaked out about settling for one niche and you have three, here is a challenge for you.

-How about mimicking an online life creating content on each and sharing it with your friends and frenemies.
+How about mimicking an online life creating content on all three and sharing it with your friends and frenemies .

 Something for you to remember before picking a niche for your online job: